 In 1997 CamdenForward School opened with only two grade levels: pre-kindergarten and kindergarten.
 UrbanPromise established an additional grade each year thereafter until all elementary and middle school (K-8) classes were available.
 The school now serves around 113 students from the Camden area.
 Music, dance, visual arts, and unique extracurricular learning opportunities (such as Urban BoatWorks and SeaQuest) supplement CamdenForward School’s comprehensive academic curriculum.

 AfterSchool Programs and Summer Camps were UrbanPromise’s first programs in the city of Camden.
 Since 1988 thousands of children have participated in activities that include arts and crafts, Bible study, recreation, life skills workshops, academic enrichment classes, and community service.
-During the academic year, more than 300 children attend one of six AfterSchool Programs and around 450 participate in our six-week Summer Camps located in nine city neighborhoods.
+During the academic year, more than 300 children attend one of six AfterSchool Programs and around 450 participate in our six-week Summer Camps located in eight city neighborhoods.
 Within a safe and stimulating environment, these programs provide opportunities for children to improve their academic performance, develop necessary life skills, create positive relationships with caring adults, explore the arts, and nurture their faith.

 Special academic-year activities and events include our annual Martin Luther King, Jr. Speech Contest, Math Dare, Thanksgiving family dinners, and spring break trips.
 Summer favorites include weekly field trips (typically to a swimming pool or roller-skating rink), the Summer Carnival, and All Camp Day.